ranbirdaefler/Covid19-BERT/README.md

 This repository contains code and resources for the project:

 > **Evaluating Protein Language Models Against Traditional and Positional Features for SARS-CoV-2 Variant Classification**
-> *Florian Ranbir Vaid Daelfer, Emilija Milanovic, Changchen Yu*
+> *Florian Ranbir Vaid Daefler, Emilija Milanovich, Changchen Yu*
 > Bocconi University Deep Learning and Reinforcement Learning

 ## Additional files that were too big to push